 Paris is known for its art galleries.
 The Louvre and Musée d’Orsay are world famous – but don’t let the much smaller Musée de l’Orangerie go under your radar.

-If you would prefer something simpler but also more immersive, this might be right up your street.
+If you prefer something simpler but more immersive, this might be right up your street.
 Musée de l’Orangerie’s primary exhibition is a series of eight of Monet’s large water lily murals.
-These panoramic oil on canvas murals each have their own vibe, but work together as a series.
+These panoramic oil-on-canvas murals each have their vibe but work together as a series.

-Monet himself helped guide the design of the exhibition space, which is comprised of two large oval-shaped rooms, with four paintings circling the walls in each one.
-Light floods in from the skylights and there is seating in the middle of each room, so you can sit, immersed in the waterlily world.
+Monet helped guide the design of the exhibition space, which comprises two large oval-shaped rooms with four paintings circling the walls in each one.
+Light floods in from the skylights, and there is seating in the middle of each room, so you can sit immersed in the waterlily world.

 It’s a sensory, contemplative place, which is why it is one of the best romantic things to do in Paris for couples.
-It could also be a lovely thing to do if you’re traveling solo in Paris.
+It could also be lovely if you’re traveling solo in Paris.

 Musée de l’Orangerie is located in the south-west corner of the Tuileries Garden, next to the Place de la Concorde.
-It won’t be as busy as the bigger galleries in Paris, but it still works to book your tickets in advance, especially in peak season.
+Although it won’t be as busy as the bigger galleries in Paris, it’s still a good idea to book your tickets in advance, especially in peak season.

 See Related: Winters in France: A Comprehensive Guide to the Season